The Boy in the Bubble (novel)

 The Boy In The Bubble is a children's novel written by Ian Strachan and published in 1993.
-The novel follows the story of Adam, a child born with severe combined immunodeficiency (SCID), and lived his life in an oxygen tent to prevent him from falling ill, and a schoolgirl named Anne who chooses to base her school project on Adam.
-The novel won the Red House Children's Book Award and was the 1994 Lancashire Book of the Year.
+The novel is about the story of Adam (a child born with severe combined immunodeficiency (SCID), and lived his life in an oxygen tent to prevent him from falling ill), and a schoolgirl named Anne, who chooses to base her school project on Adam.
+The novel won the Red House Children's Book Award, and was the 1994 Lancashire Book of the Year.

 Plot summary

 The story follows Anne, a girl who while coming home from school one day meets Adam, who suffers from SCID.
 Due to his illness, Adam has no functional immune system, and must be shielded from the world in a plastic oxygen tent lest he becomes deathly ill.
 Anne visits Adam frequently and their relationship develops.

 The two become romantically involved, but Adam worries he is cheating Anne out of a more fulfilling relationship, as he cannot leave his oxygen tent.
 He expresses his concern to Anne, who misunderstands and breaks up with Adam, thinking he has lost interest in her.